BeastPony/InventoryApp/README.md

     cd server
     npm run dev

 The API will run on `http://localhost:3001`.
+Printer monitoring will start automatically and run at the interval configured in `.env`.

 **Start the frontend**